-The pay of the head teacher is set by the governors following annual performance management reviews by the chair and vice chair of governors together with an independent external school improvement advisor.
+The pay of the head teacher is set by the trustees following annual performance management reviews by the chair and vice chair of trustees together with an independent external school improvement advisor.
 The salary band applied to the head teacher is within the nationally agreed leadership scale and the specific pay range is relevant to the size and type of school.
 The remaining members of the leadership team are subject to annual performance management reviews undertaken by the head teacher with pay recommendations being submitted to the governing body for ratification.
 The members of the leadership team on the teachers' pay grade are also paid on the leadership scale again the specific pay range relevant for the size of school.
 The remaining members of the leadership team are on local government terms and conditions and the roles have been subject to evaluation by the schools human resources advisors.
 Both roles are also subject to annual performance management reviews by the head teacher with pay recommendations being submitted to the governing body for ratification.

 Key management personnel are considered to be the trustees and senior management team.
-The total employee benefits of the key management personnel were £544,306 (2015: £530,645).